FourteenLinesOfCode/c_vector_library/CONTRIBUTING.md

   - Commit features after you added 1 to 3 features so it doesn't get messy.

 ## 4. Issues and Bug Reporting
-### Provide clear Information:
+### Reporting a Bug:
-  - If you are reporting a bug please look inside SECURITY.md
+  - If you are reporting a bug open an issue.
+Be clear and precise, give us steps to recreate the bug and write what you expected to happen.

 ### Feature Request:
-  - When submitting a feature request, descripte the feature in detail and how it improves the library.
+  - When submitting a feature request, descripte the feature in detail and how it would improve the library.

+### Security vulnerability:
+  - If you want to report a security vulnerability please read SECURITY.md for information.

 ## 5. Testing Guidlines
 - Test thoroughly.
 Check that the added features work as expected using tests or a programm using the features, also test for edge cases and possible failures.